 You can still find a killer deal

-We love that Las Vegas is still acessible for our visitors.
-Sure, things cost more than they did 100 years ago, but if you look for it, you can still find some classic Las Vegas deals.
-There are plenty of free and inexpensive things to do in Las Vegas including:
+We love that Las Vegas is still accessible for our visitors.
+Sure, things cost more than they did 100 years ago, but if you look for it, you can always find some classic Las Vegas deals.
+There are plenty of free and inexpensive things to do in Las Vegas, including:

 - Bellagio Conservatory

 - LINQ Promenade

 - Ellis Island is still home to the $7.99 steak special